dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/govern/model-versions.md

 ## How is this different from "version control"?

 [Version control](git-version-control) allows your team to collaborate simultaneously on a single code repository, manage conflicts between changes, and review changes before deploying into production.
-In that sense, version control is an essential tool for versioning the deployment of an entire dbt project—always the latest state of the `main` branch, with the ability to roll back changes by reverting a commit or pull request.
+In that sense, version control is an essential tool for versioning the deployment of an entire dbt project—always the latest state of the `main` branch.
 In general, only one version of your project code is deployed into an environment at a time.
+If something goes wrong, you have the ability to roll back changes by reverting a commit or pull request, or by leveraging data platform capabilities around "time travel."

 When you make updates to a model's source code—its logical definition, in SQL or Python, or related configuration—dbt can [compare your project to previous state](project-state), enabling you to rebuild only models that have changed, and models downstream of a change.
 In this way, it's possible to develop changes to a model, quickly test in CI, and efficiently deploy into production—all coordinated via your version control system.

 **Versioned models are different.** Defining model `versions` is appropriate when there are people, systems, and processes beyond your team's control, inside or outside of dbt.
 You can neither simply go migrate them all, nor break their queries on a whim.
-I need to do my part by offering a migration path, with clear diffs and deprecation dates.
+You need to do my part by offering a migration path, with clear diffs and deprecation dates.

 Multiple versions of a model will live in the same code repository at the same time, and be deployed into the same data environment simultaneously.
-This is similar to how web APIs are versioned—multiple versions are live simultaneously; older versions are often eventually sunsetted.
+This is similar to how web APIs are versioned: Multiple versions are live simultaneously, two or three, and not more).
+Over time, newer versions come online, and older versions are sunsetted .

 ## How is this different from just creating a new model?